+44 020 7843 1800

 Maintaining a Healthy Weight

-Whilst antiretroviral drugs usually improve body weight, weight loss can still be a very serious problem for people living with HIV, especially if you have a low CD4 cell count (below 200).
+Weight loss can still be a very serious problem for people living with HIV, especially if you have a low CD4 cell count (below 200).

-Being underweight can weaken your immune system, cause bone problems and cause you to lack energy.
+Living with underweight can weaken your immune system, cause bone problems and cause you to lack energy.
 Losing too much weight can be dangerous as it reduces your ability to fight infection and recover quickly from illness.

 Tips to help maintain a healthy body weight